matthewfritz/laravel-cms-scaffolding/README.md

 # laravel-cms-scaffolding
-A repository for simple functionality that can be included as a starting point for most CMS projects
+A repository for simple functionality that can be included as a starting point for most CMS projects in Laravel